ropensci/rnoaa/inst/vign/rnoaa_vignette.md

 ```

-#### Get info on a station by specifcying a datasetid, locationid, and stationid
+#### Get info on a station by specifying a datasetid, locationid, and stationid

 ```r